 - Overcoming biopharmaceutical drug issues by suitable drug delivery systems.

 - Health communication.
 Information to prevent medication errors by patients

-- Molecular basis of heritable skeletal disorders: Prof. A. Rossi, Dip. di Molecular Medicine
+- Molecular basis of heritable skeletal disorders: Prof. A. Rossi, Dept. of Molecular Medicine

 The study of rare diseases is crucial to dissect novel skeletal functions providing a better picture of cartilage and bone biology.
 Using animal and cellular models the objectives of our research are: